Herb-AI/Herb.jl/CONTRIBUTING.md

 # Contributor Guide

-Thank you for considering contributing to Herb.
-Below are some guidelines how you can do so.
+Thank you for contributing to Herb.jl.
+Below are some guidelines on how you can do so.

+## Overview Herb repositories

+The Herb.jl framework for program synthesis comprises multiple sub-packages with the following functionality:
+- HerbCore.jl: Core functionality of the program synthesis library, including the representation and manipulation of expression trees, and abstract types for constraints and grammars.
+- HerbGrammar.jl: Declaring grammars.
+- HerbSpecification.jl: Specifying the program synthesis problem as input-output examples.
+- HerbSearch.jl: Search procedures for finding solution programs to a program synthesis problem.
+- HerbInterpret.jl: Handling the interpretation of (candidate) programs, supporting arbitrary Julia expressions or other interpretors with provided evaluation functions.
+- HerbConstraints.jl: Formulating, representing and using contraints.

 ## Reporting Bugs

-If you find a bug, open a new issue.
+If you find a bug, open a new issue in the appropriate repo.
 Please provide some details about the bug, including
 - a description of the problem.
 - a minimal example to reproduce the problem (by copy + paste).
 - relevant error messages and logs.